UCF Knights

+The university has asked to be identified as UCF when being referenced as opposed to Central Florida, though they formerly asked to be identified as either.
+Television networks and other media outlets, most notably ESPN, were initially slow to adopt this policy, but had mostly adapted by 2017.
 The "Knights of Pegasus" – as the nickname was originally called – was a submission put forth by students, staff, and faculty in 1970 who wished to replace UCF's unpopular original mascot, the Citronaut, which was a mix between an orange and an astronaut.
-The Knights were also chosen over "Vincent the Vulture," which was a popular unofficial mascot among students at the time.
-From 1993 through 2007, the teams were known as the Golden Knights.
+In 1993 through 2007, the teams were rebranded and known as the Golden Knights.
+The Knights were also chosen over the Vultures ("Vincent the Vulture" which was a popular unofficial mascot among students at the time).
 In 1994, Knightro debuted as the Golden Knights' official athletic mascot.
 Since 2014, the Citronaut has made a limited return for some "throwback" games in football.

 UCF sponsors 16 varsity sports: 6 for men (baseball, basketball, football, golf, soccer, and tennis; the minimum number of men's sports required for a Division I school) and 10 for women (basketball, cross country, golf, rowing, soccer, softball, tennis, indoor track & field, outdoor track & field, and volleyball).
 UCF also used to sponsor a men's wrestling team, but it was discontinued after the 1986 season.

 The Knights 16 varsity teams have combined to win 89 conference championships and two national championships as of the end of the 2020–21 school year.
-The women's volleyball team won in the AIAW Small College Division national title in 1978 and the football team was selected as national champions by the Colley Matrix in 2017.
-Neither of these titles came in NCAA sanctioned events as the NCAA does not award national championships in FBS Football and did not sponsor women's sports at all before 1982.
+Neither of the national championships were bestowed by the NCAA, making them one of just three power conference members to never win an NCAA national championship.
 One Golden Knights athlete, Aurieyall Scott, has won an individual NCAA championship.
 Scott won the 60 meter dash at the 2013 NCAA Indoor Track and Field Championship.
-The UCF cheerleading team (which not considered a varsity team) has captured three national titles at the College Cheerleading and Dance Team Nationals.
+The non-varsity UCF cheerleading team has captured three national titles at the College Cheerleading and Dance Team Nationals.

-Athletic facilities on the campus include the 44,206-seat FBC Mortgage Stadium, the 9,432–seat Addition Financial Arena, 3,000–seat Venue, John Euliano Park, the UCF Soccer and Track Stadium, and the UCF Softball Complex.
+Athletic facilities on the campus include the 45,300-seat FBC Mortgage Stadium, the 10,000–seat Addition Financial Arena, 3,000–seat Venue, John Euliano Park, the UCF Soccer and Track Stadium, and the UCF Softball Complex.